-The U.S. Latinx Art Forum (USLAF) is excited to announce the launch of our new digital publishing initiative, “X as Intersection: Writing on Latinx Art.”
-This collaboratively curated project will commission and present short-form essays focused on the recipients of the Latinx Artist Fellowship and the ideas that animate their practices.
+“X as Intersection: Writing on Latinx Art” is a digital publishing initiative that commissions and presents short-form essays focused on the recipients of the Latinx Artist Fellowship and the ideas that animate their practices.

 “X as Intersection: Writing on Latinx Art” springs from the ideas and aesthetic creativity of our fellowship recipients.
 This project is designed to strengthen creative networks by convening writers and bringing them into conversation with artists to produce and present thematic writing on art in a visually-compelling, free digital format.
 Co-created by USLAF and an invited team of experts, this initiative serves as a dynamic platform for informed and engaged writing across various genres about some of the country’s most exciting visual artists.